How to Invest in Airtable Stock

 How to buy the Airtable IPO

-Liu told CNBC in 2022 that they would take Airtable public “once we've shown we can dominate the market.”
+In December 2021, CEO Howie Liu said the company planned to go public in “a couple years.”
+About six months later, he said they would take Airtable public “once we've shown we can dominate the market.”

 Airtable valuation chart